billy-brunger/cp4ideployrhos/README.md

 # Cloud Pak for Integration automated deployment
+# CURRENTLY THESE STEPS SHOW HOW TO INSTALL CP4I USING CLI MANUALLY
 Automating deployment of CP4I using tekton pipelines

 1) Create a namespace to install CP4I